Grand Nordic Festival: Lyric Salon 25/9-27/9 2020

 During the breaks as well as every night – after the program ends – everyone can join the Salon Time and mingle with the the artists.
 It remains paramount to nourish a comprehensive experience for everyone.

 Open Salon Stage

 This is our version of Open Mic and is an opportunity to interact with everyone straightforwardly.
 The festival’s artists and festival visitors can freely take the stage and present poetry, music or something inter-related.
 This will take place after the official stage programme on September 25 and 26.
 Contact the coordinator, Søren Kristoffersen.

-The festival opens up the concept of Lyric Salon with poetry and guitar interactions, in addition we present and art movie premiere, talks, artist dialogues and WordLabs (writing workshops) in Danish and English for song and poetry – aimed at everyone – but especially young audience is encouraged to participate.
+The festival opens up the concept of Lyric Salon with poetry and guitar interactions, in addition we present talks, artist dialogues and WordLabs (writing workshops) in Danish and English for poetry – aimed at everyone – but especially young audience is encouraged to participate.
 All children from 9 years of age are welcome.

 GUITAR MASTER CLASSES registration for guitar master classes by guitar professor Frederik Munk Larsen is open for aficionados, students and professionals.